airshipit/hostconfig-operator/README.md

 ulimit, sysctl: Array objects specifiying the configuration of ulimit and sysctl on the kubernetes nodes.

-kubeadm, shell: Array objects specifiying the kubeadm and shell commands that world be executed on the kubernetes nodes.
+kubeadm: Array object specifiying the kubeadm commands that would be executed on the kubernetes nodes.

+exec: Array object specifying list of scripts along with arguments and environment variables that can be executed on the nodes.

 The demo_examples folder has some examples listed which can be used to initially to play with the above variables